KatlehoJordan/ds-playground/README.md

     - Running the tests
     - Add a break point in a test and run them again
 10. Ensure you can debug:
-    - A standalone file
+    - A standalone file with `python`
-    - A module from any file
+    - A module from any file with `python`
+11. Make sure you can run `radian` by sending `r` to the terminal
+12. Open `r-in-vs-code.r` and follow instructions to ensure the features are working as expected.

 ## Next steps